go-go-golems/go-go-labs/pkg/svg/svg-dsl.md

 ### Elements

 An array of drawable objects within the SVG canvas.
-Supported element types include:
+The following are the only supported element types:

 - **rectangle**
 - **line**
 - **image**
 - **text**
 - **group**
+- **triangle**
+- **ellipse**
+- **polygon**

 Each element type has specific attributes (detailed below).
+No other element types are supported in this DSL.

 ```yaml
 elements: